anistark/kalos/README.md

 - **Average Interval:** 10,000 / 1,775 ≅ 5.63 years

 ### Proposed Rule
-- **Add a leap week every 5 years**, with periodic adjustments (e.g., skipping a leap week every 30 years) to maintain the alignment with the solar year.
+- **Add a leap day every 5 years**, with periodic adjustments (e.g., skipping a leap day every 30 years) to maintain the alignment with the solar year.
+- However, do not count this day in week.
+Make it a universal holiday as extra day.
+This keeps the balance with 7 day week throughout.

 ---